andrewvaughan/ansible-role-prompt/README.md

 Instead, these questions should be split into two separate `prompt` tasks.

+## Frequently Asked Questions

+### Why not just use Ansible debug and/or prompt_vars?

+While Ansible does provide some basic messaging and reporting functionality, the built in `debug` and `prompt_vars` methods have some drawbacks.
+Specifically:

+* `debug` is intended only for debugging, and thus does not present output in a presentation-formatted manner
+* `prompt_vars` can only be used at the beginning of the script, limiting options for users that wish to wish to gather input during task playback
+* `prompt_vars` has limited, if any, support for conditional logic

 ## Contributing

 There are many ways to contribute to this project!
 If you have an idea, or have discovered a bug, please